Live in stores across the Netherlands

 from sign-up to live in store

-A customer who brought a product back to your store is not the same as a click on an Instagram ad.
-They walked in.
-They own one of your products.
-They’re standing in a replacement-consideration window.
+An in-store take-back is a different category of lead.
+The customer walked in.
+They own your product.
+They are in a replacement-consideration window.
 They handed you their email at the moment of highest intent.

 SignalIn-store collectionPaid socialPopupLoyalty